The top of a cake with hot pink roses, napkins and spoons.

 Holding a handful of herbs. these happen to be mint.

-Add Fruit for Flair
+Add fruit for flair

 Want to elevate your design even further?
 Incorporating fruit can add both color and an edible element to your cake decoration.
 Try using berries, citrus slices, or even edible flowers like nasturtiums for a pop of color and flavor.